 Begin With the End in Mind

 All too often, many of us float through life without spending the time to find out who we are and what we want.
 Without a clear direction, you’re sitting in the passenger seat of consciousness.
-And, learning to visualize like a pro will move you to the driver seat.
+Habit 2 in this summary of The 7 Habits of Highly Effective People will help you learn to visualize like a pro to move yourself into the driver seat of life.

 Before you decide to do any one thing, you actually do it twice.
 First, you imagine what you will do, and then you do it.
 And, what you imagine happens to influence the outcome significantly.

 For example, the best athletes have long known the power of visualization.
 An outstanding gymnast envisions completing the routine perfectly and winning a gold medal before she ever sets foot on the mat.

 By visualizing a better future, you too will enhance all that you do, from washing the car to landing your dream job.

 Beginning with the end is knowing both your destination and how you will get there.

 Imagine you are at a funeral, sitting amongst all your friends and family.
 And, when you peek into the casket, you see yourself.
 Yes, you’re an ethereal ghost with some unfinished psychic business.
 Now, reflecting on your life, what would you hope that your family, friends, and coworkers will say about you?
 What kind of person were you to them?